-Shalom Hospice of Puget Sound LLC submits this letter of intent to establish a Medicare certified/Medicaid eligible hospice agency in Kitsap County.
+Shalom Hospice of Southwest Washington LLC submits this letter of intent to establish a Medicare certified/Medicaid eligible hospice agency in Clark County.
 In conformance with the requirements of WACs 246-310-080 and 246-310-290(3), the following information is provided:

-1. A Description of the Extent of Services Proposed:
+A Description of the Extent of Services Proposed:

-Shalom Hospice of Puget Sound LLC proposes to establish a Medicare certified/Medicaid eligible hospice agency to serve Kitsap County.
-The agency will provide all Medicare required services as well as a number of specialty therapies.
+Shalom Hospice of Southwest Washington LLC proposes to establish a Medicare certified/Medicaid eligible hospice agency in Clark County.
+In addition to serving all eligible patients and providing all Medicare required services as well as a number of specialty therapies, Shalom will place an emphasis on outreaching to and serving currently underserved, terminally ill individuals of the Jewish faith in a manner that recognizes and honors Jewish heritage, history, rituals, and traditions.

-2. Estimated Cost of the Proposed Project:
+1. Estimated Cost of the Proposed Project:

-The capital required to establish the agency is estimated at \$115,000.
+The capital required to establish the agency is estimated at \$118,000.

-3. Description of the Service Area:
+2. Description of the Service Area:

-Consistent with WAC, the service area is Kitsap County.
+Consistent with WAC, the service area is Clark County.